If an application exceeds these limits, the API returns a

 |---|---|---|---|

-| Free | 1 | 10 | Shared liteservers, ideal for quick tests and small projects. |
+| Free | 1 | 10 | Shared liteservers suitable for low-volume testing and small projects. |

-| Plus | 3 | 25 | Private liteservers for more consistent performance. |
+| Plus | 3 | 25 | Private liteservers that reduce contention compared to shared access. |

-| Advanced | 10 | 100 | Private infrastructure with priority routing. |
+| Advanced | 10 | 100 | Private infrastructure with capacity for higher request rates. |

-| Enterprise | Custom | Custom | Tailored throughput and support.
+| Enterprise | Custom | Custom | Custom throughput and support.
 Contact @toncenter_support for details. |

 Each token represents an individual API key used to authenticate requests.